ronnyml/snowplow-wiki/PHP-Tracker-Setup.md

 <a name="install" />
 ## 1. Installation

-Currently the only supported method of installation is through composer.
-For a tutorial on setting up a PHP project with composer please follow this [link](https://getcomposer.org/doc/00-intro.md).
+Currently the only supported method of installation is through Composer.
+For a tutorial on setting up a PHP project with Composer please follow this [link](https://getcomposer.org/doc/00-intro.md).

 <a name="composer" />
 ### 1.1 Composer